ro0tx4mit/W.V.S/README.md

 ### Enhancements:

-- **Professional Tone**: The language has been formalized to reflect a professional tone.
-- **Detailed Instructions**: Clear and concise instructions have been provided for setup and usage.
-- **Customization Sections**: Specific sections for email and banner customization make it easier to configure the tool.
-- **Contributing and License Information**: Standard sections for contributing and licensing have been included for clarity.
+- **Detailed Output Section**: Added a detailed description of the console and CSV report outputs.
+- **Examples Provided**: Added examples to help users understand the format of the output.
+- **Professional Formatting**: Ensured that the formatting and descriptions are clear and professional.

-Feel free to adjust the placeholders and contact information according to your project specifics.
+Feel free to adjust the placeholders and examples according to your specific project details.